elilouise/Data-Visualisation-using-R/README.md

 ## Data Visualisation using R

-In partnership with UNDP, the BioHolistic Database project was initiated to establish Seychelles' National Biodiversity Database system.
+In partnership with UNDP, the BioHolistic Database project was initiated to establish Seychelles' national biodiversity database system.

 Understanding that streamlined data storage and management underpin sophisticated data analytics, I facilitated a session on R-based data visualization as part of an extensive 4-day training workshop.
 The content herein reflects materials from my presentation, tailored for biologists and NGO representatives in Seychelles at the forefront of environmental advocacy.